 Few of the best gold investment schemes in India are listed below –

-It is an online gold savings scheme.
+It is a gold scheme online.
 Therefore, individuals willing to subscribe to this plan need to enrol for the scheme and pay the instalments online.

 The instalment amount ranges from Rs.1000 to Rs.1 lakh.
 Furthermore, subscribers to this gold savings scheme need to pay 12 monthly instalments and only after all 12 payments can they purchase the gold, as per the scheme’s rules.Additionally, after paying 12 instalments, individuals are eligible for a scheme promotion discount – the incentive for the plan.